marcorinck/angular-growl/README.md

 * updated dependency to angularJS 1.2.x, angular-growl does not work with 1.0.x anymore (BREAKING CHANGE)
 * new option: only display unique messages, which is the new default, disable to allow same message more than once (BREAKING CHANGE)
-* new option: allow html tags in messages, default is off  you need to
+* new option: allow html tags in messages, default is off, allows to use HTML tags in messages

 **0.3.1** - 1st Oct 2013